AnyLog-co/documentation/examples/Secure Network.md

 Use the following commands to configure the master node:
 <pre>
 set authentication off
-connect dbms sqlite !db_user !db_port blockchain
+connect dbms blockchain3 where type = sqlite and user = !db_user and port = !db_port
 </pre>

 Use the following commands to delete all policies on a master node: